-- B. The following list of motor vehicle-related occurrences, as evidenced by the MVR of an Employee during the prior thirty-six (36) month period may result in the temporary or permanent revocation of the Employee's driving eligibility or other disciplinary action as: - 1.
-Two or more "At Fault" accidents - 2.
-Two or more moving violations - 3.
-One "At Fault" and one moving violation. - C. In any case where the appointing authority has temporarily or permanently suspended/revoked the Employee's driving eligibility and driving is an essential function of the Employee's job, the appointing authority may take appropriate disciplinary action, up to and including termination, as permitted by department policy, laws and regulations of the State of Ohio, and any applicable collective bargaining agreement. - III.
-CONTINUED ELIGIBILITY.
-Each Employee's continued eligibility to operate a vehicle is within the discretion of the appointing authority and extends only so long as the Employee is in compliance with this Policy. - IV.
-VIOLATION REPORTING.
+The following list of motor vehicle-related occurrences, as evidenced by the MVR of an Employee during the prior thirty-six (36) month period may result in the temporary or permanent revocation of the Employee's driving eligibility or other disciplinary action as:

+- 1. Two or more "At Fault" accidents

+- 2. Two or more moving violations

+- 3. One "At Fault" and one moving violation.

+In any case where the appointing authority has temporarily or permanently suspended/revoked the Employee's driving eligibility and driving is an essential function of the Employee's job, the appointing authority may take appropriate disciplinary action, up to and including termination, as permitted by department policy, laws and regulations of the State of Ohio, and any applicable collective bargaining agreement.

+Continued Driver Eligibility

+Each Employee's continued eligibility to operate a vehicle is within the discretion of the appointing authority and extends only so long as the Employee is in compliance with this Policy.

+Violation Reporting

 Those Employees eligible to operate a vehicle must notify his/her immediate supervisor in any case where his/her license has expired or is suspended or revoked.
 Any and all accidents, arrests, violations, and citations issued must be reported by the employee within 24 hours.
 Failure to do so may result in disciplinary action.

-V. ALCOHOLIC BEVERAGES OR CONTROLLED SUBSTANCES
+Alcoholic Beverages or Controlled Substances

-- A. No alcoholic beverages or illegal substances are permitted in or on a vehicle except as a function of law enforcement or medical emergency vehicles. - B. Perry County Transit vehicles may transport clients who possess unopened containers of alcoholic beverages. - C. No Employee shall operate a vehicle under the influence of alcohol or illegal drugs or illegal use of prescription drugs. - VI.
-FIREARMS.
-Employees, other than law enforcement officers or other persons specifically authorized to carry a firearm, are prohibited from carrying firearms in any vehicle. - VII.
-ACCIDENTS AND TRAFFIC CITATIONS.
-In the event of a traffic accident or traffic stop for a violation while in the course of employment, employees shall:
+No alcoholic beverages or illegal substances are permitted in or on a vehicle except as a function of law enforcement or medical emergency vehicles.
+Perry County Transit vehicles may transport clients who possess unopened containers of alcoholic beverages.
+No Employee shall operate a vehicle under the influence of alcohol or illegal drugs or illegal use of prescription drugs.